Jeremy Denk

-Jeremy Denk (born May 16, 1970 in Durham, North Carolina) is an American classical pianist.
+Jeremy Denk (born May 16, 1970 in Durham, North Carolina) is an American classical pianist and author of the memoir Every Good Boy Does Fine: A Love Story, in Music Lessons (2022).

 Early life

 Denk did not come from a musical family.
 After several years in New Jersey, his family settled in Las Cruces, New Mexico, where he grew up.
 He attended Oberlin College and did graduate work at Indiana University where he studied with György Sebők.